steven-omaha/pacdef/README.md

 See below ("[supported backends](#supported-backends)") for the feature flags you will need for your distribution.

+### shell completion

+For Arch Linux, zsh completion will work automatically when you install pacdef from the AUR packages.
-To get zsh completion to work you must copy the `_completion.zsh` file to the right folder manually and rename it to `_pacdef`.
+For other distributions you must copy the `_completion.zsh` file to the right folder manually and rename it to `_pacdef`.

 ## Use-case